Sensitive control of broad-area semiconductor lasers by cavity shape: Highly multimode lasing

 \subsection{Number of transverse lasing modes}

 We measure the number of transverse lasing modes in cavities of different $g$.
-The laser emission passes a diffuser and creates a speckle pattern in the far field.
-From the speckle intensity contrast $C$, the number of transverse lasing modes $M_l$ is estimated as $1/C^2$~\cite{goodman2007speckle, redding2015low, kim2019electrically}.
+The laser emission passes through a diffuser and creates a speckle pattern in the far field.
+The number of transverse lasing modes $M_l$ is estimated as $1/C^2$, where $C$ is the speckle intensity contrast~\cite{goodman2007speckle, redding2015low, kim2019electrically}.
 Because the edge emission from the laser contains multiple transverse modes in the horizontal direction and a single guided mode in the vertical direction (perpendicular to the wafer), a line diffuser (RPC Photonics, EDL-20) is used and the far-field speckle intensity variation in the horizontal direction is recorded, as shown in Fig.~\ref{fig2}(a).

-The speckle intensity contrast $C$ decreases with $g$, indicating an increase in the number of transverse lasing modes $M_l$.
+The speckle intensity contrast $C$ decreases with decreasing $g$, indicating an increase in the number of transverse lasing modes $M_l$.
 For $g$ = 1, the number of transverse lasing modes, averaged over multiple devices, is approximately 100.
 Once $g$ is reduced slightly to 0.88, $M_l$ is enhanced 5 times to about 500.
 Such rapid increase of $M_l$ is consistent with the numerical simulation in Fig.~\ref{fig1}(e).
 Further reducing $g = 0.74$ does not increase $M_l$ any more, in contrast to the numerical results in Fig.~\ref{fig1}(e).
 We attribute this difference to the spatially inhomogeneous current injection in our devices, which modifies the number of transverse lasing modes $M_l$ (see Supplementary Material).
 With spatially homogeneous pumping, we expect $M_l$ to be higher, particularly for $g = 0.74$.
 We also note that the number of transverse lasing modes in the near-planar cavities is close to the previously reported value for a near-concentric ($g = -0.74$) cavity~\cite{kim2019electrically}.
 Therefore, even minimal curvature of the end facets is sufficient to obtain a large number of transverse lasing modes and reduce the spatial coherence.